BankkRoll/ClickFusion/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/BankkRoll/ClickFusion)
 ![License](https://img.shields.io/npm/l/clickfusion)

 Welcome to ClickFusion, your go-to library for interactive button effects!
-This npm package simplifies adding particle effects to your buttons or links, offering utility hooks and a React functional component to make your UI interactive and delightful.
+This npm package simplifies adding particle effects to your buttons, links, divs or other DOMs.
+Offering a React functional component to make your UI interactive and delightful.

 ## Quick Links